ThasianX/SpotifyRadar/CONTRIBUTING.md

 ### Current structure

-* Every screen in the app should have a coordinator, viewmodel, and viewcontroller.
+* Every screen in the app should have a `Coordinator`, `Viewmodel`, and `ViewController`, pertaining to the MVVM and Coordinator architecture present in the app.
-* `SessionService` encapsulates the state of the app and is where networking responses should be parsed into their respective models, wrapped in an Observable.
+* `SessionService` encapsulates the state of the app and is where networking responses should be parsed into their respective models, wrapped in an `Observable`.
 * Window related logic should be in any `Coordinator`.
   - Call `start(coordinator: _)` to transition to another screen
   - `Coordinator` subclasses should inject the viewmodel into their respective viewcontrollers.